Street naming and numbering

 • for infill developments it may be necessary to use an alphabetical suffix, for example 9a

-• generally, all roads will be numbered with odd numbers on one side and evens on the other
+• generally, all roads will be numbered with odd numbers on the left and evens on the right

 • small cul-de-sac developments may be numbered sequentially